1.4 Youth policy decision-making

 - An other important national public agency involved in youth policy implementation is the Finnish National Agency for Education.
 The agency functions under the Ministry of Education and Culture.
 The organisation and tasks are set out in the legislation.
 It is responsible for the development of early childhood education and care, pre-primary, basic, general upper secondary, vocational upper secondary, adult education as well as for international mobility and cross-border co-operation.
 The latter includes the coordination and managing of scholarships and exchange programmes, including nearly all education, cultural, youth and sport programmes of the EU in Finland.
 Also, information and statistics on international mobility are provided.

-The central document that provides guidelines and national objectives is the National Youth Work and Youth Policy Programme that the Ministry of Education and Culture prepares and the government adopts every four years (see more Youth Wiki/Finland 1.3 National Youth Strategy).
+The central document that provides guidelines and national objectives for national youth policy is the National Youth Work and Youth Policy Programme that the Ministry of Education and Culture prepares and the government adopts every four years (see more Youth Wiki/Finland 1.3 National Youth Strategy).

 The Ministry of Education and Culture’s youth work and youth policy division produces youth policy documents and information, as well as supports financially municipalities, national youth centres, youth organisations, and other actors operating in the field of youth work.
-Since 2017, certain organisations were appointed as national youth work centres of expertise.
-These organisations are responsible for developing youth work and policy in their areas of expertise.
-The Ministry of Education and Culture agrees on guidelines for the work in annually held negotiations with the organisations.
+Since 2017, certain organisations have been appointed as national centres of expertise in the field of youth work.
+These organisations are responsible for developing youth work and youth policy within the purview of their specific areas of expertise.
+The Ministry of Education and Culture agrees on guidelines for the work in annually held negotiations with these organisations.
+Due to the parliament elections on April 2023, a new National Youth Work and Youth Policy Programme will come in force in 2024 possibly meaning a new combination of organisations will be named as centres of expertise for the next period of the programme.